mpdcampbell/blog/blog/content/posts/geoipwhitelistDocker.md

 2. MaxMind maintains a database of geolocation IPs called [GeoLite2](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data), which you can download with a free user account.

 **Short version**
 The script creates a yml file defining the IPWhitelist middleware, downloads and saves a local copy of the GeoLite2 database, extracts IPs which correspond to locations, and appends them to the middleware file.
-Then if you apply the IPWhitelist middleware to a service router in Traefik, HTTP requests will only be passed to the service if they originate from an IP in the allowed list.
-Also a cron job keeps the allowed IP list up to date.
+Then, if you apply the IPWhitelist middleware to a service router in Traefik, HTTP requests will only be passed to the service if they originate from an IP in the allowed list.
+Also, a cron job keeps the allowed IP list up to date.

 **Long version**
 The script first checks what country or sublocation variables have been defined.
 MaxMind maintains separate GeoIP databases for countries and locations smaller than countries (which they call their City database even though it includes states, towns, counties...) and the script only downloads both databases if it needs to.